 Place Pressure On The Wound To Stop The Bleeding | Workplace Injury

-Most minor cuts such as paper cuts or hang nails will quit bleeding eventually.
+Most minor cuts such as paper cuts or hangnails will quit bleeding eventually.
 And, a minute amount of blood is often helpful to clean the cut.
-Many times, the head and hands will bleed excessively because of the amount of blood vessels in these areas.
-The best thing to do is not to panic, place pressure onto the wound using gauze or clean cloth.
+Many times, the head and hands will bleed excessively because of the number of blood vessels in these areas.
+The best thing to do is not to panic, place pressure on the wound using gauze or a clean cloth.
 Again, you’ll need to clean it up.

 If you notice any blood coming through the cloth, just keep putting pressure on the wound.
 Don’t pick the cloth up to see how the bleeding is doing.
 This may inadvertently cause it to bleed once again.